-We’re coming upon the time of year where being bombarded with diet ads, and “New Year, New You” promises blare at us from every angle in the grocery checkout line.
+There are 3 ways to tell if a diet will work for you.
+During this time of year we are being bombarded with diet ads, and “New Year, New You” promises blare at us from every angle in the grocery checkout line.
 As you’re scouring the diet book aisle, or looking to hit “purchase” on that new online program, make sure that you are checking to see if the plan suits your lifestyle, priorities, and sustainability needs.
-Here’s three ways to tell, right off the bat, if a diet will work for YOU.
+Here's three ways to tell, right off the bat, if a diet will work for YOU.

 If it doesn’t allow you to eat foods that you love, why waste your time?
 How could that possibly be sustainable in the long run?